top of page

 … As a verb scribe is: to write.

-I was inspired to copy this particular folio not only because the sinuous lines are so elegant, but also because its message is compelling and resonant for those of other religions.
+I was inspired to copy this particular folio not only because the sinuous lines are so elegant, but also because its message is compelling and resonant for those of religions other than Islam.
 After some sleuthing, I’ve been able to identify the chapter and its verses.
-The work didn’t end there; the process of copying and recopying a page written by an ancient scribe - making it my own as an artist in the 21st century – all this has been a learning journey for me.
-Tracing his letters, I followed his hand while also adding my own touches.
+The work continued with the process of copying and recopying a page written by an ancient scribe—making it my own as an artist in the 21st century—all this has been a learning journey for me.
+Tracing the original unnamed scribe’s letters, I followed his hand while also adding my own touches.
 In doing this, I felt the sense of being one with the scribe.
 I find it amazing that someone like me, with an elementary level of classical Arabic education, can actually manage to read a 9th-10th century folio without special academic expertise!

-For the overall design I chose the traditional Islamic book structure and complemented it by incorporating Arabesque ornamental motifs from around the 12th century.
-I also included an acetate overlay with what are called diacritical marks, which help us read the text correctly.
+For the overall design I chose a traditional Islamic book structure and complemented it by incorporating Arabesque ornamental motifs from around the 12th century.
+I also included a facsimile of the folio with what are called diacritical marks.
 Unless one already knows the passages by heart, it’s these red dots that help readers differentiate one Arabic letter from another and decipher the text.